Opera Jawa: Film festivals

 Opera Jawa was one of several films commissioned by Peter Sellars for the New Crowned Hope Festival in 2006 in Vienna to celebrate the 250th anniversary of the birth of Wolfgang Amadeus Mozart.
 Other films commissioned for the project included I Don't Want to Sleep Alone by Tsai Ming-liang and Syndromes and a Century by Apichatpong Weerasethakul.

 The film had its world premiere on August 7, 2006, at the Jogja-NETPAC Asian Film Festival.
 It was then screened at several film festivals, including the Venice Film Festival, the Toronto International Film Festival, the Vancouver International Film Festival and Nantes Festival of Three Continents.
 In 2007, its festival screenings include the International Film Festival Rotterdam, Belgrade's FEST, the Cleveland International Film Festival, the Singapore International Film Festival, the Cambridge Film Festival and the Era New Horizons Film Festival.

 There were theatrical releases in 2007 in the United Kingdom and the Netherlands.
 It received a limited theatrical release in January 2008 at the Museum of Modern Art in New York City.

+The 35 mm screening of Opera Jawa will open the 20th Jogja-NETPAC Asian Film Festival on 29 November 2025.